cssartori/sorter/README.md

-# **Sorter** #
+# Sorter

-This program implements several sorting methods, allowing the user to compare two different algorithms through three criteria: execution time, number of swaps and number of comparisons.
-The methods available are:
+This program implements a Graphical User Interface to compare several sorting methods.
+The user may analyze algorithms through three different criteria: total execution time, total number of swaps, and total number of comparisons.
+The sorting algorithms available are:

 1. Bubble Sort;
 2. Insertion Sort;